Wedmore

 Wedmore is a large village and civil parish in the county of Somerset, England.
 It is situated on raised ground, in the Somerset Levels between the River Axe and River Brue, often called the Isle of Wedmore.
-It forms part of Sedgemoor district.
 The parish consists of three main villages: Wedmore, Blackford and Theale, with the 17 hamlets of Bagley, Blakeway, Clewer, Crickham, Cocklake, Heath House, Latcham, Little Ireland, Middle Stoughton, Mudgley, Panborough, Sand, Stoughton Cross, Washbrook, West End, West Ham and West Stoughton.
 The parish of Wedmore has a population of 3,318 according to the 2011 census.

 Its facilities include a medical and dental practice, pharmacy, butcher's, a village store with off licence, three pubs, restaurant, café and several other local shops.
 It is 4 mi south of Cheddar, 7 mi west of the city of Wells and 7 mi north west of Glastonbury.

-Etymology

-The name Wedmore in Old English is thought to mean "hunting lodge" or "hunting moor"; there was a Saxon royal estate in the area.

 History

 Iron Age remains have been found in the Wedmore area, and there are a number of Roman sites in the district.

-Centwine gained control of the area in 682 and named it 'Vadomaer' after one of the Saxon leaders Vado the famous.
+The name Wedmore in Old English is thought to mean "hunting lodge" or "hunting moor" and there was a Saxon royal estate in the area.
+Centwine gained control of the area in 682 and named it 'Vadomaer' after one of the Saxon leaders, Vado the famous.
 After winning the Battle of Ethandun, Alfred the Great caused the Viking leader Guthrum and his followers to be baptised at Aller and then celebrated at Wedmore.
 After this the Vikings withdrew to East Anglia.

 The Treaty of Wedmore is a term used by some historians inferred for the events in the Anglo-Saxon Chronicle, outlining how in 878 the Viking leader Guthrum was baptised and accepted Alfred the Great as his godfather.
 No such treaty still exists but there is a document that is not specifically linked to Wedmore that is a Treaty of Alfred and Guthrum.
 Alfred then left Wedmore in his will to his son Edward the Elder.

 Wedmore was part of the hundred of Bempstone.
 Earthworks from a complex of buildings, including a hall and chapel, surrounded by a moat, have been identified.
 The site is believed to have been a bishop's palace demolished by John Harewel in the 1380s.

 In 1853 a hoard of 200 silver coins dating from the Saxon period was found in the churchyard.
 In 1988 a Saxon ring, made of copper alloy with a unique knot design and dating from the 6th or 7th century, was found in the village by Tim Purnell.
 It has been authenticated by the British Museum and a modern copy made by local jeweller Erica Sharpe.

 According to the 1086 Domesday Book, Wedmore/Wetmore was one of the holdings of the Bishop of Wells with 18 cottagers, woodlands, pasture and two fisheries.